jackhgallagher/fantasy/HyperC2C.md

 - 4 Flex RB/WR/TE

 ### Roster Limits ###
-- Starters: 8 players
+- Starters: 8 NFL players
-- Bench: 32 players
+- Bench: 32 NFL players
+- (players still in college do not count against roster limits)
 - No positional maximums
 - 4 IR slots, players must be listed as Out, on IR, or on PUP to be put on IR.
   - Once on IR, however, an owner may keep a player in an IR slot even after they are e.g. upgraded to Questionable.
 Whatever the system allows them to do, they may do.
   - For example, MFL doesn't give you a score of 0 for an IR violation, but also doesn't allow you to submit a different lineup or perform an add/drop.

+### Taxi Squad ###
+- exact rules TBD

 ## __Scoring__ ##